SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 3. Note the change from the heinous near random reference voltages used on the 0/1-series - which you often end up either checking against thresholds calculated at compile time or using floating point math in order to do anything useful with - to maximally convenient ones on everything released later than the 0/1-series.
 I say they are maximally convenient because with 12-bit resolution selected, 4.096V, 2.048V, and 1.024V references corresopond to 1 mV/LSB, 0.5mv/LSB, and 0.25mv/LSB.

-4. On 0/1-series, you must be sure to slow down the ADC clock with analogClockSpeed after choosing the 0.55V reference, as it has a much more restricted operating clock speed range: 100 - 260 kHZ.
+4. On 0/1-series, you must be sure to slow down the ADC clock with analogClockSpeed when using the 0.55V reference, as it has a much more restricted operating clock speed range: 100 - 260 kHZ.
 The other references can be used at 200 - 2000 kHz.

 ## Internal Sources
 In addition to reading from pins, you can read from a number of internal sources - this is done just like reading a pin, except the constant listed in the table below is used instead of the pin name or pin number: